JavRedstone/time-logger/README.md

 # Time Logger

 A time logger that logs the time.
+It starts logging from the moment you create your world and persists the time even after you close the game and re-open it.

 # Subpacks